tensorflow/docs/site/en/community/contribute/docs_ref.md

   <code here>
 ```

+Note: TensorFlow doctests use TensorFlow 2 and Python 3.

 Currently, lots of code uses backticks (```) to identify code.
 To make the code
 testable with DocTest: